aneeqzia-isi/surgtoolloc2022-category-2/README.md

 ## Uploading your container to the grand-challenge platform

-1. Create a new algorithm [here](https://grand-challenge.org/algorithms/create/).
+1. Create a new algorithm [here](https://surgtoolloc.grand-challenge.org/evaluation/challenge/algorithms/create/).
 Fill in the fields as specified on the form.

 2. On the page of your new algorithm, go to `Containers` on the left menu and click `Upload a Container`.
 Now upload your `.tar.gz` file produced in step 5.

-3. After the Docker container is marked as `Ready`, you can try out your own algorithm when clicking `Try-out Algorithm` on the page of your algorithm, again in the left menu.
-You can try uploading the video placed in /test folder to see if your algorithm runs on it.
+3. After the Docker container is marked as `Ready`, you may be temped to try out your own algorithm when clicking `Try-out Algorithm` on the page of your algorithm.
+But doing so will likely fail.
+WARNING: Using this container in `Try-out` will fail.
+However, if built correctly, the container should still work for the Prelim submission.

+4. WE STRONGLY RECOMMEND that you make at least 1-2 Prelim submissions before August 26th to ensure that your container runs correctly.
+Start earlier (Aug 19th) so we can help debug issues that may arise, otherwise there will be no opportunities to debug containers during the main submission!

-4. Now, we will make a submission to one of the test phases.
+5. To make a submission to one of the test phases.
 Go to the [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/) and click `Submit`.
 Under `Algorithm`, choose the algorithm that you just created.
 Then hit `Save`.
 After the processing in the backend is done, your submission should show up on the leaderboard if there are no errors.

 The figure below indicates the step-by-step of how to upload a container: